-If you’ve ever received an email from a Nigerian prince offering to send you money, or a message from PayPal asking you to verify your account, then you’ll undoubtedly be aware of the dangers of phishing.
+Have you ever received an email from a Nigerian prince offering to send you money?
+Or received a message from PayPal asking you to verify your account?
+If so, you’ll undoubtedly be aware of the dangers of phishing.
 But whilst some phishing emails are glaringly obvious, some tricksters are now using increasingly deceptive techniques to ensure that their emails look legitimate.

 At Lucid Systems, we spend considerable time educating our clients about the dangers of phishing.
 As experts in business IT support services, we know that prevention is always better than cure, so it’s important that we help our clients to know how to differentiate between legitimate and phishing emails.